zio/zio-zmx/docs/metrics/index.md

 import zio.zmx.state.DoubleHistogramBuckets
 ```

-Alle metrics in ZMX are defined in form of aspects that can be applied to effects without changing
+Alle metrics in ZMX are defined in the form of aspects that can be applied to effects without changing
 the signature of the effect it is applied to.

-Also MetricAspects are further qualified by a type parameter `A` that must be compatible with the
+Also `MetricAspect`s are further qualified by a type parameter `A` that must be compatible with the
 output type of the effect.
 Practically this means that a `MetricAspect[Any]` can be applied to
 any effect while a `MetricAspect[Double]` can only be applied to effects producing a `Double`.